GavinSC34/Bushfire-Protection-System/README.md

 <b>Blynk on the trigger</b>

 Micro-controllers are readily connected to WiFi.
 Some units can be connected to the mobile phone network in 4G or 5G.
-My system is based on the house WiFi and the unit can send and receive information over the internet.
-Blynk (https://blynk.io/ ) provides a fairly easily programmed system to allow Arduino style programs to interact with a phone app or via a computer.
-My app includes a button to start the system at a distance, and a monitor to see if it has already started due to one of the other triggers.
+This system is based on the house WiFi and the unit can send and receive information over the internet.
+Blynk (https://blynk.io/) provides a fairly easily built system to allow Arduino style programs to interact with a phone app or via a computer.
+The app includes a button to start the system at a distance, and a monitor to see if it has already started due to one of the other triggers.

-If the power to my house is lost so is my WiFi – unless I have time to change my modem to battery, where it will continue to connect to the internet via 4G.
-(No fibre optic NBN here, but at least I have moved up from ADSL+.)
+If the power to the house is lost so is the WiFi – unless there is time to change the modem to battery, where it will continue to connect to the internet via 4G.
+(No fibre optic NBN here, but at least we have moved up from ADSL+.)
 Since the system is on a 12 v battery, the Arduino should keep communicating.

 ![image](https://github.com/user-attachments/assets/5af6a400-6e5f-418b-b32c-ca4ba8235c31)